And how this information can help you make it through your divorce more calmly.

 In the simplest terms, women are driven to need and create safety.
 They want safety in all ways — physically, mentally, emotionally and spiritually.
 This often translates to craving truthful communication and connection with their significant other.

 When I dig deeper with my clients into what was going on in their marriage before the marital infidelity, I almost always learn that the differences between men and women were being ignored.

 Rather than comforting her and understanding that she would feel frightened and unsettled, he hired a live in nurse/nanny to help his wife.
 He was busy doing what was necessary to fix the situation.

 Rather than understanding that he still needed the support of his wife in even simple ways, she focused what extra energy she had solely on her children.
 To resolve his unmet needs, he reached out to another woman for the support he craved.

 When they entered the divorce process, they were already polarized.
 They each blamed the other for not taking care of what they considered to be the basics of marriage.
 By continuing to ignore that they were wired differently, their divorce was difficult, drawn out and depleted their marital estate.

 I met her during her divorce.
 Our work together focused on helping her to feel safe and develop a plan that would allow her to financially support herself and her children after her divorce.

 His goal might be to "punish" you for the end of the marriage because he is hurt.
 His goal might be to protect his children.
 The quicker you can accept that he's out to achieve his goal, the quicker you'll be able to realize his behaviors aren't about you.
 They're about him.

-For men: Your wife is driven by safety and connection.
+Gentlemen, your wife is driven by safety and connection.
 She's going to act in ways that either give her a sense safety or allow her to ask for more safety.
 She might even demand things that make her feel safer.
-The quicker you can accept that her ultimate goal is safety for herself AND her children, the quicker you'll be able to realize her behaviors aren't about you.
-They're about her.

 By remembering the differences, you'll be better able to step out of the emotional volatility of divorce.
 You'll be able to make better decisions and set yourself up for a better life after divorce.
 Now that's some pretty powerful divorce advice.

 Identifying your natural or habitual behavior can help you learn when you might want to choose to respond differently.
-Oftentimes responding differently from a habit can make all the difference.
+Oftentimes, responding differently from a habit can make all the difference.

-Considering what's going on in your divorce, how is your soon-to-be ex behaving like a typical man or woman?
+How is your soon-to-be ex behaving like a typical man or woman?
 Once you know what's motivating their actions, you can use this information to calm situations.
 You can even use this information to help steer conversations and negotiations toward more productive outcomes.